Moritsi/example-repo/README.md

 # example-repo

-# This is a code file
+Financial calculator
-# This is a simple financial calculator used to calculate
-# Investment return and bond repayment plans.
+This code is a simple calculator that is used to calculate investment rates and bond repayment plans.